protein O-mannosyltransferase 2

 The POMT2 gene provides instructions for making one piece of the protein O-mannosyltransferase (POMT) enzyme complex.
 The other piece is produced from the POMT1 gene.
-This enzyme complex is present in many different tissues in the body but is particularly abundant in skeletal muscles, fetal brain, and testes.
+This enzyme complex is present in many different tissues in the body but is particularly abundant in the muscles used for movement (skeletal muscles), fetal brain, and testes.

 The POMT complex helps modify a protein called alpha (α)-dystroglycan.
 Specifically, this complex adds a sugar molecule called mannose to α-dystroglycan through a process called glycosylation.
 Glycosylation is critical for the normal function of α-dystroglycan.

 The α-dystroglycan protein helps anchor the structural framework inside each cell (cytoskeleton) to the lattice of proteins and other molecules outside the cell (extracellular matrix).
 In skeletal muscles, glycosylated α-dystroglycan helps stabilize and protect muscle fibers.
 In the brain, it helps direct the movement (migration) of nerve cells (neurons) during early development.

 At least eight mutations in the POMT2 gene have been found to cause Walker-Warburg syndrome.
 This condition is the most severe form of a group of disorders known as congenital muscular dystrophies.
 Walker-Warburg syndrome causes muscle weakness and abnormalities of the brain and eyes.
 Because of the severity of the problems caused by this condition, affected individuals usually do not survive past early childhood.